Neighbors Helping Neighbors

 -

-Wednesday, February 11, from 10 a.m. to 12:30 p.m. with representatives from CareerLink and Legal Aid.
+Wednesday, April 8, from 10 a.m. to 12:30 p.m. with representatives from CareerLink and Legal Aid.
+The YMCA will be onsite distributing items for healthy living.

 Check out our Monthly Reminders for info on help available to you.
 To learn more about all that we do, check out Our Board Chair Update and explore our Get Help section.